Memoona-tech/momentum/README.md

 Open `http://localhost:3000`.
 That's it — no `.env` file, no second terminal, no server to start.

-## Deploy it (free, one project)

-**Vercel** (recommended, since this is a Next.js app):
-1. Push this folder to a GitHub repo.
-2. [vercel.com](https://vercel.com) → **New Project** → import the repo.
-3. Leave every setting as default (Vercel auto-detects Next.js) → **Deploy**.

-That's the whole deployment.
-No root-directory setting, no environment variables, no build command to fix — because there's only one app here.

-**Netlify** works the same way: import the repo, leave defaults, deploy.

 ## How the data model works

 - Everything lives under one `localStorage` key.
 Opening the app reads it;